Last updated on July 2nd, 2023

 Do you love books and coffee?
 Then visit Nail Kitabevi Cafe.
 As soon as you pick up your book and order your espresso, go upstairs to get comfortable in one of the chairs by the window.

-The entire Icadiye street reminds more of decoration from the movie studio.
+The entire Icadiye street reminds more of a decoration from a movie studio.
 With all vintage shops, quirky cafes, old colorful houses it is a great setting for photos.

 From what I’ve heard from local friends, Icadiye street shows precisely how Istanbul used to be before urbanization.
 It was quiet, people lived their lives at a slower pace, taking care of their neighborhood.